 It happens to the best of graduates.
-You get caught up in work and other expenses, and you don’t realize you missed a student loan payment by 10 days.
+You already refinanced your student loans and you got caught up in work and other expenses, and you didn’t realize you missed a student loan payment by 10 days.
 Your first reaction might be to panic and call the lender in tears.

 What happens if you miss a student loan payment?

 Missing one student loan payment will not set you back unless you forgo the payment for too long.
 Here are the consequences that normally occur with late payments.

 - Late Fees: Each lender has their own policy for late fees.
 Your lender might charge you a percentage of your minimum payment.
 Depending on the size of your loan, the late fee could by minor or very costly.
 It is wise to call your lender and to know what the late fee consequences are.
 For your first offense, it might also be worth calling to talk to someone to see if this fee can be waived, since it is your first offense.

 - Lower Credit Score: Typically, if your payment is more than 45 days late, then it will be reported to the major credit bureaus.
 This can cause a ding on your credit score, and it will take several months of on-time payments to boost your score back up.